-The terahertz (THz) or sub-millimeter region of the electromagnetic spectrum (0.3-10 THz) has attracted great interest in recent years in many different physical fields such as spectroscopy,1 imaging,^{2,3} security,4 medical diagnosis,5 and wireless communication.6 In the field of spectroscopy, external THz amplitude, phase and frequency modulators would further justify the use of THz quantum cascade lasers (QCLs).
-For communication, the THz region offers a broad, unutilized spectrum, with many demonstrations of high-speed communication at sub-THz and low-THz frequencies.^{7,8} To be a commercially viable next generation technology, efficient, highspeed, external amplitude, frequency and phase modulation of THz radiation using optoelectronic devices must be developed.
+Publishing troscopy [1], imaging [2, 3], security [4], medical diagnosis [5] and wireless communication [6].
+In the field of spectroscopy, external THz amplitude, phase and frequency modulators would further justify the use of THz quantum cascade lasers (QCLs).
+For communication, the THz region offers a broad, unutilized spectrum, with many demonstrations of high-speed communication at sub-THz and low-THz frequencies [7, 8].
+To be a commercially viable next generation technology, efficient, high-speed, external amplitude frequency and phase modulation of THz radiation using optoelectronic devices must be developed.

-Graphene offers a superior solution to the field of THz modulation, due to its remarkable properties such as high carrier mobility9 and large achievable charge carrier densities.10 Graphene is also attractive from a processing perspective, as it is compatible with many existing semiconductor processes.
-Several authors have already incorporated graphene into external THz modulators^{11-13} but have been limited in cut-off frequency by the large areas of graphene and the architectures used.
-Recently, graphene was directly integrated onto a THz QCL and achieved 100% modulation depth with a modulation speed over 100 MHz.14 For use in communications, detaching the modulator and source and utilizing external modulation allow single QCL sources to be used, with the advantage that a single source is able to generate a frequency and phase stable set of independent quadrature signals for modulation.
+Graphene offers a superior solution to the field of THz modulation, due to its remarkable properties such as high carrier mobility [9] and large achievable charge carrier densities [10].
+Graphene is also attractive from a processing perspective, as it is compatible with many existing semiconductor processes.
+Several authors have already incorporated graphene into external THz modulators [11, 12, 13], but have been limited in cut-off frequency by the large areas of graphene and the architectures used.
+Recently graphene was directly integrated onto a THz QCL and achieved 100% modulation depth with a modulation speed over 100 MHz [14].
+For use in communications, detaching the modulator and source and utilizing external modulation allows single QCL sources to be used.
+With the advantage that a single source is able to generate a frequency and phase stable set of independent quadrature signals for modulation.

-To enhance graphene based modulators, plasmonic/ metamaterial based devices are attracting a large amount of attention.
-These materials provide strong confinement of electromagnetic radiation at a designed frequency, which can span many orders of magnitude.^{15,16} Recent work in the mid-infrared using metamaterials/plasmonics with graphene has demonstrated up to 20% frequency modulation at speeds greater than 30 MHz (Ref.
-17) and 30% amplitude modulation at 40 MHz.18 Further, the same group demonstrated 100% modulation depth with a theoretical modulation speed of 20 GHz, using a Fabry-Pérot enhanced absorber with a graphene/metasurface tunable mirror.19
+To enhance graphene based modulators, plasmonic/metamaterial based devices are attracting a large amount of attention.
+These materials provide strong confinement of electromagnetic radiation at a designed frequency, which can span many orders of magnitude [15, 16].
+Recent work in the mid-infrared using metamaterials/plasmonics with graphene have have demonstrated up to 20% frequency modulation at speeds greater than 30 MHz [17] and amplitude modulation at 40 MHz [18].
+Further the same group, demonstrated 100%